olivierdalang/layerCombinations/README.md

 ## Feedback / bugs ##

-Please send bugs and ideas on the issue tracker : https://github.com/olivierdalang/layerCombinations/issues
+Please report bugs and ideas on the issue tracker : https://github.com/olivierdalang/layerCombinations/issues

 Or send me some feedback at : olivier.dalang@gmail.com